ras9841/ContactLensProject/README.md

 $ ./<executable name>
 ```

-Alternatively, your can run 'build' to produce an executable calld 'clp'.
+Alternatively, your can run `build` to produce an executable calld `clp`.
 This is done in the following way:
 ```{r, engine='bash'}
 $ sh build
 $ ./clp